LeBron, Marquette, Bucks react to ruling in Kenosha shooting - WHIZ News

 Marquette also issued a statement on the men’s basketball program’s Twitter account.

-“We are extremely disappointed in the decision involving Jacob’s shooting and we will continue to use our platform to advocate and fight for racial justice, “ Marquette said in a statement on the men’s basketball program’s Twitter account.
+“We are extremely disappointed in the decision involving Jacob’s shooting and we will continue to use our platform to advocate and fight for racial justice, “ the statement said.
 “This is another reminder that just because racial and social injustice hasn’t received as much attention recently, doesn’t mean the need to fight against it has gone away.”

 The Bucks, who weren’t playing Tuesday, issued a statement regarding their stand against excessive force by police without commenting specifically on Graveley’s decision.